 - 1. Read, write and communicate effectively in English. - 2.
 Possess emotional and physical health sufficient to meet the demands of the profession. - 3.
 Position, move, and lift patients in wheelchairs and stretchers. - 4.
 Maintain prolonged arm positions necessary for scanning. - 5.
 Position and move ultrasound equipment on wheels (up to 500 lbs.) - 6.
 Effectively operate sonographic equipment. - 7.
 Evaluate sonograms, acquiring appropriate diagnostic information. - 8.
 Integrate diagnostic sonograms, laboratory results, patient histories and medical records, and adapt sonographic examinations as necessary. - 9.
-Use independent judgment to acquire the optimal diagnostic sonographic information in each examination performed. - 10.
-Evaluate, synthesize, and communicate diagnostic information to be used by the attending physician. - 11.
+Use independent judgment to acquire the optimal diagnostic sono-graphic information in each examination performed. - Evaluate, synthesize, and communicate diagnostic information to be used by the attending physician. - 11.
 Communicate effectively with the patient and healthcare team, recognizing the special nature of sonographic exams and patients' needs. - 12.
 Establish and maintain effective working relationships with the public and healthcare team. - 13.
 Follow established departmental procedures. - 14.
 Work efficiently and cope with emergency situations.

-Special Admissions Criteria for Certificate Track
+Special Admissions Requirements for Certificate Track

 This is a limited-entry program accepting students only in the fall semester.
-Criteria and factors used in evaluating applicants include the following:
+Applicants must demonstrate that they have the following:

-• Completion of either (a) an associate degree in an allied health program which is medically related and involves human-patient care, or (b) a bachelor's degree in a related field that includes two semesters of anatomy and pathology, medical terminology, and general physics.

-- Being registered in one's allied health area (applies only to allied health program applicants) - · Overall GPA of 3.0 or higher - College-level course in algebra (MATH 121G or equivalent) - · County of residence
+- Either (a) an associate degree in an allied health field which is medically related and involves human-patient care (proof of current certification in one's allied health area is required), or (b) a bachelor's degree in a related field that includes a course in medical terminology and two semesters of anatomy and physiology. - Overall GPA of 3.0 or higher - College-level course in algebra (MATH 121G or equivalent) - College-level course in general physics or radiographic physics